SebDeveloper1410/AdtalemProject/docs/pull_request_template.md

-# Description
+## Description

 Please include a summary of the changes and the related issue.
-Please also include relevant motivation and context.
+Also, include relevant motivation and context.
 List any dependencies that are required for this change.

-Fixes # (issue)
+**Fixes # (issue)**

-## Type of change
+## Type of Change

 Please delete options that are not relevant.

-[] Feature       (new features or additions to the project).
+- [ ] Feature (new features or additions to the project).
-[] Bugfix        (fixing bugs in the project).
+- [ ] Bugfix (fixing bugs in the project).
-[] Hotfix        (urgent fixes that need immediate deployment).
+- [ ] Hotfix (urgent fixes that need immediate deployment).
-[] Release       (tasks related to preparing a release).
+- [ ] Release (tasks related to preparing a release).
-[] Experimental  (experimental work or proof-of-concept tasks).
+- [ ] Experimental (experimental work or proof-of-concept tasks).
-[] Documentation (writing, updating, or fixing documentation).
+- [ ] Documentation (writing, updating, or fixing documentation).
-[] Refactor      (code refactoring and improvements).
+- [ ] Refactor (code refactoring and improvements).

-### Checklist before requesting a review
+## Checklist Before Requesting a Review

-[] My code follows the code style/patterns/best practices of this project.
+- [ ] My code follows the code style/patterns/best practices of this project.
-[] My change requires a change to the existing documentation.
+- [ ] My change requires a change to the existing documentation.
-[] I have created/updated the documentation accordingly.
+- [ ] I have created/updated the documentation accordingly.
-[] I have added/modified tests to cover my changes.
+- [ ] I have added/modified tests to cover my changes.
-[] All new and existing tests passed.
+- [ ] All new and existing tests passed.